epeios-q37/zelbinium/site/en/contribute.md

 Thanks to *Zelbinium*'s innovative features, your children will be able to easily share their progress with you, making the smartphone no longer a source of tension, but an opportunity to bring you closer together.
 Encourage your children, or better still, help them with their new activities.
 The more you get involved, the more *Zelbinium* will benefit your children, and the more it will benefit *Zelbinium*.

+To spread the word about this project: <https://atlastk.org/zelbinium>.

 <!-- Helpers -->